mint-o-badges/badgr-ui/README.md

     1. Under scripts add: `"build:web-components:my-component": "ng build web-components-cli --configuration my-component --single-bundle"`

 Make sure that in your `my-component.web-component.ts` all necessary providers are imported and possibly configured using `provideAppInitializer`.
 A common example for this are translations (or the HttpClient for that matter), that have to be set up properly or won't work otherwise.
+Similarly, do provide all the necessary style files in the `"styles"` section of your configuration in `angular.json`.
+Otherwise global styles won't be loaded properly.

 ## Deployment